SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

       * Paths: enter `/.well-known/*`
       * Backends: choose your named backend bucket

-    * Select the "Update" button.
+    * Select "Update".

-    * Use the "back" arrow button (top left) to return to the load balancer details view, which should look like this.
+    * Use the blue arrow button (top left) to return to the load balancer details view, which should look like this.

       ![](media/deep-links-self-serve/deep-links-gcp-backend-lb-done.png)

-      Note that the system generated the Hosts `*`  Paths `/*` rule automatically.
+      Note that GCP generated the Hosts `*`  Paths `/*` rule automatically.

 1. Check your files are served correctly - see [troubleshooting tips](#troubleshooting).